However, once the wedding is over, it is not unusual for couples to come and see us to ask if it is still possible to enter into a prenup agreement.

 It’s worth remembering, however, that the decision of whether or not to enforce your prenup agreement comes down to the courts during your divorce settlement.
 Following these steps ensures that you are going some way to make sure that your prenup agreement stands more chance of being enforced, should you ever need it.

 For more information on this subject please visit our Legal Library.

 Our expert family law solicitors can help you with a range of legal issues relating to prenup agreements, including:

 For more information call our divorce solicitors on 0845 862 5001 or email firstname.lastname@example.org.

-Our expert divorce solicitors offer a nationwide service.
-We have client meeting office facilities available, in order to have face-to-face client meetings / conferences as and when required in our:
+Our expert family law solicitors offer a nationwide service.
+We have client meeting office facilities available, in order to have face-to-face client meetings / conferences as and when required in: